rmnavr/wy/README.md

 > Yes, symbols `L`, `C`, `LL` and `CC` cannot be directly used as variable names in wy.
 > Still, since everything wrapped in (...) and other brackets is seen as hy code,
-> you can wrap L inside expression:
+> you can wrap L inside hy expression:
 >
 > ```hy
 > ; seeing this code, wy2hy will strictly follow it's rules
 > ; and produce following hy code:
 > setv L 3          | (setv [3])
 >
-> ; so in order for L to be recognized as variable (not as "[" bracket),
+> ; so in order for L to be recognized as variable (not as "[" bracket opener),
-> ; you'll need to wrap it in brackets, and L will be seen as variable name:
+> ; you'll need to wrap it in parentheses, and L will be seen as variable name:
 > (setv L 3)
 > ```
 >
+> I know that sacrificing of `L` and others is kind of dumb, but hey, hy has lot's of brackets.
-> I am working on designing better solution for this issue.
+> I might be able to discover better solution later.

-Example:
+Example of using various openers:
 ```hy
 L 1 2 3 L 4 5 6 LL 7 8  |   [ 1 2 3 [4 5 6] [7 8]
  \k n C "x" 3 "y" 4     |     k n {"x" 3 "y" 4}